Stick Mark II 8/4/2007

 Here are details on getting Cambodian visas online.
 Seems to be available for most nationalities.

 The article from the International Herald Tribune linked to in the inaugural Stick Mark II column last week received this follow up in The Nation.
-It's well worth reading.
+It's

 This video link from Reuters is very much worth checking out.
 But oh my goodness, what was that guy doing walking through the mud, being hauled along by a buffalo?!